 The Enterprise Plan

 This comes at a custom charge, so you’ll have to contact Moosend directly.
 This package is an all-rounder, tailored to your specific needs, and charged accordingly.
-With this, you get all the above features, including custom reporting, a dedicated account manager, service-level agreement, 10 team members, and much more.
+With this, you get all the above features plus priority support, a dedicated account manager, service-level agreement, 10 team members, and much more.

 Mailchimp has four pricing plans based on monthly billing only: